Barrel saunas vs cabin saunas

 Cabin Saunas: Structure, Pros & Limitations

 Cabin saunas are built like small sheds, often constructed with insulating walls, a pitched roof, and flat interior surfaces.
-They feel more like mini wellness rooms.
+They feel more like mini wellness rooms and are ideal for users comparing traditional dry heat sauna experiences with infrared sauna alternatives.

 Signature Insulation and Heat Retention